RandyPatterson/AOAI_Student/Challenge-04.md

 1. Launch your AI Chat app, and ask the bot `What are my work items?`
     - Test the prompt "What are my work items?" see how it responds.
 1. In addition to Challenge 3, you will be adding a new plugin to your Semantic Kernel using the Logic App you created in the pre-req.
-    - You will import your Logic App from the pre-req into Semantic Kernel.
+    - Import your Logic App from the pre-req into Semantic Kernel.
     - Test the prompt "What are my work items?" see how it responds.
-1. You will create 2 additional Logic Apps Workflows to chained together to create a more complex conversation with the AI.
+1. _(Optional)_ Create 2 additional Logic Apps Workflows to chained together to create a more complex conversation with the AI.

 ## Success Criteria